snuspl/onyx/README.md

-This repo redirects onyx website to coral website
+This repo redirects onyx website to Apache Nemo website